 Itinerary #3: Athens and the Peloponnese

-This itinerary will appeal to people who are interested in driving around and exploring the beautiful region of Peloponnese.
-You will see quaint towns and villages, lovely landscapes, some of the best archeological sites in Greece.
+This itinerary will appeal to people who are happy to drive around and explore the beautiful region of Peloponnese.
+You will see quaint towns and villages, lovely landscapes, and some of the best archaeological sites in Greece.

-- Day 1 – Arrive in Athens and fly to Santorini
+- Day 1 – Arrive to Athens, fly to Santorini

-- Day 4 – Ferry from Santorini to another island like Milos, Naxos, Paros or Crete
+- Day 5 – Ferry from Santorini to other island, e.g. Mykonos, Naxos or Milos

 - Day 9 – Ferry / flight to Athens, stay in Athens for a night